 According to a recent survey conducted online by Harris Poll on behalf of Ambassador, 82% of Americans say they seek recommendations from friends and family when considering a purchase.
 The majority of brands, whether B2B or consumer companies, have an audience of prospective customers seeking information from your existing clientele.

-Think about the last time you went mattress shopping in a traditional brick-and-mortar store.
-What was the experience like?
+Think about the last time you went mattress shopping.
+Was it via a referral program and a few clicks later, a mattress folded up in a box arrived at your front step?
+Or was it in a traditional brick-and-mortar store?
+What was the latter experience like?
 Did you get the hard sales pitch about how a particular mattress would suddenly help you capture eight solid hours of sleep each night, and did that salesperson awkwardly hang around as you tested out a mattress?
-Even worse, if you actually bought a mattress but ended up hating it, how enjoyable was the return process?
+Even worse, if you actually ...

 Imagine that a customer has just discovered your brand.
 They think that your company is on to something amazing.
 They know exactly which friends, family members and colleagues would benefit from this information.
-They reach for the nearest electronic device, but first they have to decide how they'll share the good news.
-Their recommendation is too important for a simple text, but a phone call would be too serious, and it's simply too juicy to share with every Twitter follower.
-They could send ...
+They reach for the nearest electronic device, but without a referral program in place, it's up to them to decide how they'll share the good news.

 The term search engine optimization, aka SEO, is one that most marketers generally nod their heads toward.
 In fact, according to a Fleishman-Hillard and Harris Interactive Annual Global Study, “89% of customers begin their buying process with a search engine.”
 We know the value of this popular marketing channel, and we understand the importance of including it as part of our overall marketing strategy, but why is it that SEO is still a giant mystery to most marketers?